wkumari/draft-wkumari-dnsop-extended-error/README.md

       IANA.]
    o  OPTION-LENGTH, 2-octets/16-bits ((defined in [RFC6891]]) contains
-      the length of the payload (everything after OPTION-LENGTH) in octets and should be 4 plus the length of the EXTRA-TEXT section (which may be a zero-length string). o  INFO-CODE, 16-bits, which is the principal contribution of this document.
+      the length of the payload (everything after OPTION-LENGTH) in octets and should be 2 plus the length of the EXTRA-TEXT field (which may be a zero-length string). o  INFO-CODE, 16-bits, which is the principal contribution of this document.
 This 16-bit value, encoded in network (MSB) byte order,